 - Class T Registration — Carrier — All animal transporters need a Class T registration.

 The good news is that as an animal transporter, you’re considered an “intermediate handler” and only need to be registered.
 What does an intermediate handler mean, exactly?
-It means that you are taking care of an animal — aka “handling” — in-between the owner/shipper and the destination.
+It means that you are taking care of an animal — aka “handling” — between the owner/shipper and the destination.
 This is the case whether you’re transporting a puppy from a breeder to the buyer, or simply transporting a cat from one end of the country to the other.

 USDA Certification